muschellij2/spm12r/cran-comments.md

 * This is a new release.

 ---
 This should no longer have duplicate names for Vignettes.
-Also, it seems as though `git2r` has errors with GitHub certificates.
-Thus, a `git2r` fix is required.
+Also, it seems as though `git2r` has errors with GitHub certificates and skipping the `git2r` commands on windows.
+A `git2r` fix may be required or the configuration of CRAN may need to revise Windows setup based on TLS change: https://support.microsoft.com/en-us/help/3140245/update-to-enable-tls-1-1-and-tls-1-2-as-default-secure-protocols-in-wi